logux/core/README.md

 })
 ```

-By default, `each()` order events by creation time.
-You could set order
+By default, `each()` orders events by their creation time.
-by adding time:
+You could specify custom ordering, e.g. by the adding time:

 ```js
 log.each({ order: 'added' }, (event, meta) => {